boa-dev/boa-dev.github.io/blog/2025-09-24-temporal-release/index.md

 ### Why v0.1?
 Why not v1.0?

 Right now the [Temporal proposal](https://github.com/tc39/proposal-temporal) is at Stage 3 (4 being the final stage) in the standards process.
-Although unlikely, we want to remain on a minor version to catch any changes which come in (mosty bug fixes) before the proposal reaches stage 4 and thus complete.
+Although unlikely, we want to remain on a minor version to catch any changes which come in (mostly bug fixes) before the proposal reaches stage 4 and thus complete.
 We expect that to happen in Q1 2026.

 Fear not! temporal_rs passes over 4000 specification tests, is stable and ready to use.